nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### 4.5.2 Design considerations:

-**Aspect: How persons in organisations are stored:**
+**Aspect: How contacts in organisations are stored:**

-* **Alternative 1 (current choice):** As a list of persons in each organisation in the Address Book.
+* **Alternative 1 (current choice):** As a list of contacts in each organisation in the Address Book.
     * Pros: Easy to implement, intuitive design
-    * Cons: Any updates to a person in Address Book have to be checked and updated in each organisation
+    * Cons: Any updates to a contact in Address Book have to be checked and updated in each organisation

-* **Alternative 2:** List of persons in each organisation stores the references to the persons
+* **Alternative 2:** List of contacts in each organisation stores the references to the contacts
-    * Pros: Any updates to a person in Address Book is synchronised with the organisations the person is in
+    * Pros: Any updates to a contact in Address Book is synchronised with the organisations the contact is in
     * Cons: Harder to implement

 ### 4.6 \[Proposed\] Undo/redo feature